Slicing through the barriers of what can and cannot be done with a large yacht, the Wicked FPB 97 redefines the cruising

 - Designed and constructed for minimum maintenance

-The first FPB 97 is now undergoing sea trials.
+The first FPB 97 has now completed her first year of cruising.
 In the interim, we’ve put together a detailed look at the thinking behind this Wicked new FPB.
 For up to date exterior renderings, click here.
 For the latest construction/sea trial updates, click here.
 For recent features in Boat International, click here.

 If you could create the ultimate yacht for long distance voyaging, one suited to those wonderful cruising destinations like Tierra Del Fuego and French Polynesia, or experience the Arctic wonders at 79 degrees North in Svalbard, and do it comfortably in secure surroundings with minimum hassle, what would this entail?